fkurz/config-rs/README.md

 # config-rs

-A mini Ansible written in Rust to configure
+A mini Ansible written in Rust to configure your local (virtual) machine.